Generic Knowledge and Skills - Portfolio

 - Administration, organisation and leadership

-- independently formulate a project plan including research issue, method and time plan
+1A. formulate a project plan including background, research issue, methodology, time plan and potential uses

-- reflect on the choice of method, and on strengths and weaknesses of the methodology applied in in their own research project
+3. reflect on the choice of methods, as well as the strengths and weaknesses of the methods used in their own research project

-- independently take responsibility for all the stages of the publication process
+4. manage all aspects of the publication process

 Contact